reingart/pyfpdf/docs/Templates.md

     * '__L__': Line - draws a line from x1/y1 to x2/y2
     * '__I__': Image - positions and scales an image into the bounding box
     * '__B__': Box - draws a rectangle around the bounding box
+    * '__E__': Ellipse - draws an ellipse inside the bounding box
     * '__BC__': Barcode - inserts an "Interleaved 2 of 5" type barcode
     * '__C39__': Code 39 - inserts a "Code 39" type barcode
         * Incompatible change: A previous implementation of this type used the non-standard element keys "x", "y", "w", and "h", which are now deprecated (but still work for the moment).
     * '__W__': "Write" - uses the `FPDF.write()` method to add text to the page
     * _mandatory_
 * __x1, y1, x2, y2__: top-left, bottom-right coordinates, defining a bounding box in most cases
-    * for multiline text, this is the bounding box for just the first line, not the complete box
+    * for multiline text, this is the bounding box of just the first line, not the complete box
     * for the barcodes types, the height of the barcode is `y2 - y1`, x2 is ignored.
     * _mandatory_ ("x2" _optional_ for the barcode types)
 * __font__: the name of a font type for the text types